Fachbereich Physik und Astronomie

 Part I: QFT of the scalar field

-• continuous symmetries in QFT
+• Continuous symmetries in QFT

 Part II: QFT of the fermion field

-• representations of the Lorentz group
+• Representations of the Lorentz groupT

-• the Dirac Lagrangian and equation
+• The Dirac Lagrangian and equation

-• the Clifford algebra and the gamma matrices
+• Clifford algebra and gamma matrices

-• canonical quantization for spinors
+• Canonical quantization for spinors

-• Feynman rules for fermions
+• Feynman rules

 The exercise sessions and exercise sheets are integral part of the course, as some essential concepts are developed there!